roeib/JavaScript-snippets/README.md

 console.log(shuffle);
 ```

-#  Count elements in an array
+# Count Elements in an Array

 ```javascript